couchbase/docs-operator/deployingCouchbase.md

 # Deploying a Couchbase Cluster

+**Prerequisites**
+Before proceeding to deploy a Couchbase cluster, ensure that the [prerequisites](prerequisiteAndSetup.md) are met and the Couchbase Operator is up and running.

+**Deploying a Cluster**
 Deploying a Couchbase cluster requires creating a configuration file that describes what the cluster should look like.
 Like all Kubernetes configurations, Couchbase clusters are defined using either YAML or JSON (YAML is preferred by Kubernetes) and then pushed into Kubernetes.
 Below is a sample configuration file for a Couchbase cluster.

 ```yaml